LucaMaccarini/Cloudy/README.md

 Weather site!

-project made for a university exam.

-I created a little report containing all the info and design choices of the web app (only italian language) https://bit.ly/3RLVrsa
+I created a little report containing all the info and design choices of the web app (only italian language) here: https://bit.ly/3RLVrsa

 all the credentials or api key used are "useless" accounts or free api so I left them in the source code